In this blog, we are going to set up and configure the Prometheus Operator.

 ThanosRuler

-ThanosRuler CRD is used to manage and validate the Prometheus Recording Rules and the Alerting Rules.
+ThanosRuler CRD manages and validates the Prometheus Recording Rules and the Alerting Rules.

 ServiceMonitor

-ServiceMonitor CRD helps to dynamically add the Kubernetes services on the Prometheus Custom Resources.
+ServiceMonitor CRD helps add the Kubernetes services to the Prometheus Custom Resources.

 PodMonitor

-PodMonitor CRD is used to dynamically add the Pods on the Prometheus Custom Resource.
+PodMonitor CRD is used to add the Pods on the Prometheus Custom Resource.

 Probe